 Is bowel cancer important?

 YES.
 After lung cancer, bowel cancer kills more people in Britain each year than any other form of cancer.
-That is – it kills more people than breast cancer; it kills more people than cancer of the prostate; and it kills more people than cervix cancer.
+That is – it kills more people than breast cancer; it kills more people than cancer of the prostate; and it kills more people than cervical cancer.
 Yet it is often forgotten and rarely talked about.

 What is screening and how does it work?